 4. Blogging can show off who you are and how you think.

 It’s an insight to prospective clients about how you work and what your viewpoints are.
-Not all blogs need to be serious and giving advice.
+Not all blogs need to be serious and give advice.
 Show off your thoughts on relevant industry highlights or current trends.